metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Initialize ListenBrainz containers
 ----------------------------------

-Next, run the ``develop.sh build`` script in the root of the repository.
+Next, run ``develop.sh build`` in the root of the repository.
 Using ``docker-compose``, it creates multiple Docker containers for the different services and parts of the ListenBrainz server.
 This script starts Redis, PostgreSQL, InfluxDB, and web server containers.
 This also makes it easy to stop